How much will it cost me to enter?

 What happens if I need to cancel my place?

-You can transfer your place without extra cost to another person up until the 6th May 2020.
+Alternativley you can transfer your place without extra cost to another person up until the 26th August.
 Please call the number above to do this.
 However it is your responsibility to provide your replacement walker with the t-shirt you have already received.

 Can I change my route distance?